visualengineers/sci-knowledge-base/pages/workshop-builder.md

 ### Define your aim
 Describe your goal as short and precise as possible.
 If you are stuck, perhaps the [S.M.A.R.T.]({{site.baseurl}}/terms/smart) criteria or an “is not” analysis (excluding everything that is not the objective) will help.

+### Customize Your Workshop
+Answer the following questions to get your personal Knowledge Item suggestions you can pick from.
+You will find workshop material and further instructions within each chosen Knowledge Item.

+<div class="quizlist"></div>

 1.

     <label for="aim">Now type your aim.</label>
     <input type="text" id="aim" name="aim" size="50">

-### Customize Your Workshop
-Answer the following questions to get your personal Knowledge Item suggestions you can pick from.
-You will find workshop material and further instructions within each chosen Knowledge Item.

 2.